What is Celiac disease?

 - Symptoms unrelated to digestion: many adults suffer from symptoms like mouth ulcers, deteriorating bone health, headaches, fatigue, anaemia and neurological problems.

-- Symptoms in children are more related to digestion and include a swollen belly, constipation or chronic diarrhoea, gas or nausea and vomiting.
+- Symptoms in children: Symptoms in children are more related to digestion and include a swollen belly, constipation or chronic diarrhoea, gas or nausea and vomiting.
 Long-term symptoms in children may also include weight loss, delayed puberty, anaemia or stunted growth.

 If one or more of these symptoms are experienced, it is best to call a doctor and ascertain the best course of treatment.